Shazmalik/laravelCrud/README.md

 Rename the `.env.example` file to `.env`.

-Then, on your `.env` file, fill the `DB_DATABASE` variable with the absolute path to the `database.sqlite` file located in the project directory.
+Then, on your `.env` file, fill the `DB_DATABASE` variable with the absolute path to the `databasename` file located in the project directory.
 An example might be:

 ```
-DB_DATABASE=C:\Users\Elias\Desktop\laravel-vue-crud\database.sqlite
+DB_DATABASE=databasename
+DB_USERNAME=databaseusername
+DB_PASSWORD=databaseuserpassword
 ```

 Install the dependencies: